“We got that b-roll!”

 There’s another great example of this rule in the video of Professor Hazinski going from his office to the classroom.

-Putting it all together: B-roll sequences within a PKG
+Putting it all together: B-roll in a news PKG

 Final Thoughts: Shooting b-roll sequences for news stories is challenging.
 You need to have good technical skills with your camera, be able to anticipate action and have a good eye for detail.
 When planning each story, stop to think about the kind of b-roll sequences that would make the story more visually compelling.
 Map them out before you start shooting the story, but don’t be afraid to improvise when events or locations change at the last minute.
 You’ve got to be quick on your feet in this business.
 Good planning, plus the ability to improvise, makes for good stories.